-The primary joints involved in replacement surgeries are currently the knee and hip.
-Recent advances have been made in shoulder, elbow and ankle replacements, though these joints are replaced less frequently than the knee and hip.
+The knee and hip are currently the primary joints involved in replacement surgeries.
+Despite recent advances in shoulder, elbow, and ankle replacements, these joints are replaced less frequently than the knee and hip.

-Usually after undergoing a joint replacement, the patient is hospitalized for several days and then either sent home or to a rehab facility.
-There may be a short course of home physical therapy before outpatient therapy is started.
+After undergoing a joint replacement, the patient is usually hospitalized for several days.
+Then they are either sent home or to a rehab facility.
+There may be a short course of home physical therapy before outpatient therapy begins.
 This is where our facility comes in.
-We usually first see the patient 1–3 weeks post-operatively.
-Our primary goal in therapy is to restore normal motion and regain strength in the musculature around the surgical area.
-By doing this, pain and dysfunction are minimized and the patient can return to their normal activities.
+We usually see the patient 1–3 weeks after their joint replacement surgery.
+Our primary goal in therapy is to restore normal motion and regain strength in the muscles around the surgical area.
+By doing this, we minimize pain and dysfunction so the patient can return to their normal activities.